TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/ti154stack/apps/collector_sm/README.md

 > If the **AUTO_START** symbol is defined in your application, then the application will automatically configure itself on startup.
 > This is not enabled by default with the project, but it can be configured as described below.

-**AUTO_START** can be defined by removing the x in the .opts file under the defines folder : `-DxAUTO_START > -DAUTO_START`
+**AUTO_START** can be defined by removing the x in the .opt file under the defines folder : `-DxAUTO_START > -DAUTO_START`

 > If **AUTO_START** is defined, the collector will display `Starting...` instead of `Waiting...`